How to reduce operational costs without AI hype

 That new hire took 2 weeks to become productive.
 Standard? shrug

-When you don’t measure operations, you’re literally guessing where money disappears.
+When you don’t measure operations, you’re guessing where money disappears.
 It’s financial blindness.
-And here’s what it costs you:
+And it costs you in three specific ways:

-- Duplicate everything – We discovered three different teams were paying for essentially the same software.
+- Duplicate everything - When discussing scaling with mid-market teams (55% of our conversations at Tallyfy involve this), three different teams are often paying for essentially the same software.
 Why?
-Nobody knew what anyone else was doing.
-That’s $8,000/month right there.
+Nobody knows what anyone else is doing.
+That’s thousands per month right there.

-- The measurement paradox – You can’t improve what you can’t measure.
+- The measurement paradox - You can’t improve what you can’t measure.
 But you can’t measure chaos.
-So costs stay high while everyone pretends they’re optimizing.
+So costs stay high while everyone thinks they’re optimizing.
+And I mean genuinely thinks.
+That’s the scarier part.

-Here’s what actually happens when you buy AI without understanding your business processes:
+Here’s what happens when you buy AI without understanding your business processes:

 The worst part?
 AI without process understanding creates NEW costs: